Arc-Computer/arc-memory/docs/performance-benchmarks.md

 ## Next Steps

-1. Add benchmarks for medium and large repositories
+1. ✅ Add benchmarks for medium and large repositories
 2. Add more comprehensive tests for the trace history algorithm
-3. Optimize database queries for larger repositories
+3. Optimize database writes for larger repositories
+4. Implement parallel processing for the build process
+5. Add caching for git blame results
-4. Continuously monitor performance as new features are added
+6. Continuously monitor performance as new features are added

 ## Running Benchmarks